 WHAT IS TINNITUS?

 Tinnitus appears in a variety of forms and is very prevalent in our modern society.
-As of 2008 it was estimated that one in five people in the United States suffer from tinnitus and of that number 20%, or over 7 million, have tinnitus in a severe form.
-Some patients describe debilitating symptoms of anxiety, sleep deprivation, exaggerated startle response, difficulty concentrating, and hyperarousal.
+As of 2008, it was estimated that one in five people in the United States suffer from tinnitus and of that number 20 percent, or more than 7 million, have tinnitus in a severe form.
+Some patients describe debilitating symptoms of anxiety, sleep deprivation, exaggerated startle response, difficulty concentrating and hyperarousal.
 In the audiology clinic, these are characteristics that are commonly seen in patients suffering from tinnitus.

 CAUSES OF TINNITUS

 Tinnitus is often a byproduct of hearing loss and caused by damage to the inner ear.
 However, there are many theories regarding the neural mechanisms that cause tinnitus.
 Some are based strictly on anatomical changes that occur within the organ of hearing, or the cochlea, while others are more comprehensive and include different changes of the somatosensory systems and the central nervous system.
 Thus, all tinnitus patients should be examined by an otolaryngologist or otologist.

 One of the most common causes of tinnitus is exposure to excessively loud sounds; not only the loud sounds of industry and the work place, but loud recreational sounds as well.
 Since tinnitus is often exacerbated by loud sounds, all tinnitus patients are cautioned to avoid extremely noisy environments as much as possible.